 The third federal bellwether trial took place in Mississippi in August 2017.
-Plaintiff Dora Mingo developed deep vein thrombosis after hip surgery.
+Plaintiff Dora Mingo had developed deep vein thrombosis after hip surgery.
 Doctors prescribed her Xarelto.

 Mingo blamed the blood thinner for gastrointestinal bleeding and acute blood loss.
-Her lawsuit alleges her doctor would have acted differently had the drug companies provided adequate instructions.
+Her lawsuit alleges that her doctor would have acted differently had the drug companies provided adequate instructions.
 The jury sided with Bayer and J&J.

-Mingo asked the court for a new trial, claiming information in a new study by Bayer scientists renders key defense testimony misleading and supports Mingo’s position on a key issue.
-Mingo argued the information directly contradicts Bayer’s testimony that the anticoagulant effects of Xarelto can’t be monitored via standard laboratory testing.
+Mingo asked the court for a new trial, claiming that information in a new study by Bayer scientists renders key defense testimony misleading and supports Mingo’s position on a key issue.
+Mingo said the information directly contradicts Bayer’s testimony that the anticoagulant effects of Xarelto can’t be monitored via standard laboratory testing.
 The court denied Mingo’s motion.

 There are currently no known class action lawsuits involving Xarelto.
-However, nearly 20,000 federal Xarelto cases were transferred to a court in Louisiana under a multidistrict litigation (MDL).

 Please seek the advice of a medical professional before making health care decisions.